maldoinc/wireup/docs/pages/getting_started.md

-This walkthrough will bring you up to speed with the most common use cases for a typical application.
+This walkthrough will introduce you to the most common use cases for a typical application.

-We're going to build a simple weather forecast application that calls a remote weather service and uses a distributed key-value store to cache results.
+We'll build a simple weather forecast application that calls a remote weather service and uses a distributed key-value store to cache results.

 ## 1. Setup